fredhu0514/cs170-21Fa-Proj/README.md

-# DP with all or nothing
+# DP with value over time

-- worse than with profit even after deadline
+- GG even worse than all or nothing, because the design is false...